g-freire/web-scraping-tools/get_info_tool/README.md

 ### OSX
 #
 ### Docker:
-To create and run the main container service
+To mount and run the main container service
 ```diff
 + $ make container
 ```